How Can CBT Help to Treat Stress?

 - Develop a new understanding and increased confidence in your ability to deal with stressful situations in the future

-In your first meeting, your CBT therapist will collaborate with you and ask particular questions.
+In your first meeting, your CBT therapist will work with you and ask particular questions.
 This approach will enable you achieve more clarity regarding the challenges you are facing and help identify a plan of action which can enable you tackle stressors more effectively.

 In the following sessions your cognitive behavioural therapist will help you consider situations which are triggers for stress from a new perspective.
 This process can enable you to understand factors which increase your stress levels from a new perspective.
 You will also learn different ways of thinking and behaving that will enable you to actively reduce stress and increase your capacity to cope more effectively in stress inducing situations.

-How Many Sessions of CBT Therapy are Needed to Treat Stress
+How Many Sessions of CBT Therapy are Needed to Treat Stress?

 What are the Limitations of CBT Therapy for Treating Stress

 How Cognitive Behavioural Therapy Can Help Treat Anxiety Disorders

 Anxiety disorders can seriously affect your quality of life.
 If you worry nonstop, have obsessive thoughts or panic attacks, or…